Sicanje: Folk explanation of traditional tattooing

-Designs
+Other recorded explanations include the hope of Catholic parents to recognise their children who were forcibly recruited as soldiers and other protective functions against forced and involuntary conversion to Islam.

+Motifs

 Tattoos on a Catholic woman from the Lašva Valley in central Bosnia.

-The most common symbols tattooed were the cross (križ), bracelet (narukvica), fence (ograda), and branches or twigs (grančica).
+The most common and widespread symbols tattooed were the cross (križ), bracelet (narukvica), fence (ograda) and branches or twigs (grančica).

 The cross had numerous variations, with one of the most common ones included small branch-like lines called "grančica" or "jelica" (pine tree).
 Bracelet-like designs were sometimes tattooed around the women's wrists, either with crosses or a fence-like motif.
 There were many non-Christian, or pagan symbols used, the most common consisting of circles believed to be connected to the traditional circle ("kolo") dances of the villages.
 The pagan and Christian symbols were mixed together indiscriminately, with the first originating from nature and family in Illyrian times, and the other with later adapted Christian meaning.
-The most common areas to tattoos were the arms and hands (including fingers), and on the chest and forehead.
+The most common areas to tattoos were the arms and hands (including fingers), and on the chest and forehead..

-Edith Durham, who extensively studied Balkan traditional tattooing with fieldwork research, was able to thoroughly explain the patterns of Catholic tattoos in Bosnia – especially the very common "twigs" – only after asking Albanians of Thethi–Shala for a description of all the little lines that accompanied a semicircle incised on an old gravestone.
-They answered that those twigs were "the light coming from the Moon, of course".
-For Albanians, it was the traditional way to represent light, which emanated from the Sun (Dielli) and from the Moon (Hëna), which was often represented as a crescent.
-So, the patterns of Catholic tattoos in Bosnia, which until then were known as "circles, semicircles, and lines or twigs", eventually were clearly explained as compounds of rayed (emanating light) suns, moons, and crosses, from an expression of Nature-worship and hearth-worship.
-Furthermore, the crosses (including swastikas) have been explained by Indo-Europeanist Karl Treimer as the symbol of the Illyrian fire god, Enji, who was the most prominent god of the Albanian pantheon in Roman times by interpreting Jupiter, when week-day names were formed in the Albanian language as Thursday (e enjte) was dedicated to him.